Esri/cityengine-sdk/README.md

 ## Installation Instructions
 1. Clone or download this repository
 2. Download the SDK binary archive from the release page
-3. Donwload the SDK example data archive from the release page
+3. Download the SDK example data archive from the release page
 4. Unzip the archives into the cloned repository (the examples will work out of the box in this way).

 ## Examples